sparkfun/SparkFun_RTK_Firmware/docs/configure_with_wifi.md

 *Desktop vs Phone display size configuration*

-## RTK Express / Facet
+## RTK Express / Express Plus / Facet
 To get into WiFi configuration follow these steps:

-1. Power on the RTK Express or Facet.
+1. Power on the RTK Express, Express Plus, or Facet.
 2. Once the device has started press the Setup button repeatedly until the *Config* menu is highlighted.
 3. The display will blink a WiFi icon indicating it is waiting for incoming connections.
 4. Connect to WiFi network named ‘RTK Config’.